JadenAlberding/JadenAlberding/README.md

 The following are my current and past projects I am working on:

-- Terminal BlackJack using C :spades:
+- Terminal BlackJack using Java :spades:
   - First github personal project
-  - Created Visuals in C by making my own ASCII art for the cards
+  - Created Visuals in Java by making my own ASCII art for the cards
   - Developed the logic based on previous knowledge of the game
-  - Began developing a backend datatbase to save credit data for each player (Still in progress)
+  - Began developing a backend datatbase to save credit data for each player _IN PROGRESS_

 - Personal Website using HTML and CSS :open_file_folder:
   - Began developing a website using HTML and CSS